dadadave80/chronicle/README.md

-# Chronify: Modular NFT‑Powered Supply Chain on Hedera
+# Chronify: Modular Supply Chain on Hedera

-> **Chronify is a composable, upgradeable supply chain platform leveraging the Diamond Standard (EIP‑2535) and Hedera Token Service NFTs for end‑to‑end traceability.
-It provides a transparent and immutable way to track products from origin to destination, ensuring accountability and reducing fraud.
+> **Chronify is a composable, upgradeable supply chain platform leveraging the Diamond Standard (EIP‑2535) and Hedera Token Service for end‑to‑end traceability.
+It provides a transparent and immutable way to track products from origin to destination, ensuring accountability and reducing fraud.**
-**

 ---